Prosecution begins closing argument in Georgia trial over killing of Ahmaud Arbery | Law-Order

 The three white men on trial for the fatal shooting of Ahmaud Arbery killed him because the Black man refused to stop and talk to them while running through their mostly white Georgia neighborhood, a prosecutor told a jury as closing arguments began on Monday.

 The three white men on trial for the fatal shooting of Ahmaud Arbery killed him because the Black man refused to stop and talk to them while running through their mostly white Georgia neighborhood, a prosecutor told a jury as closing arguments began on Monday.
-Gregory McMichael, 65; his son Travis McMichael, 35; and their neighbor William "Roddie" Bryan, 52, have pleaded not guilty to charges including murder.
+Gregory McMichael, 65; his son Travis McMichael, 35; and their neighbor William "Roddie" Bryan, 52, have pleaded not guilty to charges including murder, aggravated assault and false imprisonment.

 Prosecutor Linda Dunikoski in her summation was expected to highlight inconsistencies in testimony and initial statements to police as well as question the credibility of the defendants' assertions that Arbery, a 25-year-old Black man, posed a threat to them.
 "They made their decision to attack Ahmaud Arbery in their driveways because he was a Black man running down the street," she said.
 They killed him "not because he's a threat to them, but because he wouldn't stop and talk to them."